kint-php/kint/settings.md

 These are on `Kint\Zval\BlobValue`.

 `BlobValue::$char_encodings` | A list of multibyte character encodings to try to identify to be passed to `mb_detect_encoding`.
 Default includes `ASCII` and `UTF-8`
 `BlobValue::$legacy_encodings` | A list of windows single-byte and other ambiguous encodings.
 If no multibyte encoding was detected Kint will assume the first matching legacy_encoding is correct.
+Since it works by triggering and suppressing conversion warnings, your error handler may complain.

 </section>